7:00AM to 5:00PM

 Once you have purchased the replacement tub and made all the other preparations discussed above, you can begin installing.
 Here’s how you should go about the procedure:

-Access the pipes to turn the water supply off and remove the overflow and waste drains.
+Access the pipes to turn off the water supply and remove the tub spout, overflow and waste drains.
 You might have to bore a hole in the wall adjacent to the unit or create access through the floor.

-Next, you must remove the surrounds and caulking of the old tub and disconnect its flange from the studs on the wall.
-You can tilt the tub on its side to facilitate easy removal.
+Next, you must remove the tub surround and caulking of the old tub and disconnect its flange from the studs on the wall.
+If you want to try to keep the tub in one piece, cut away the tub flange nailed to the studs, then tilt the tub on its side to facilitate easy removal.

 Following this, level the floor as required and place the replacement unit to mark the height of the flange.
 Then pull the tub out of that space.